yusdacra/musikquadrupled/README.md

 ### Configuration

-The configuration is done via `MUSIKQUAD_*` environment variables.
+Configuration is done via `MUSIKQUAD_*` environment variables.
 Alternatively you can also provide a `.env` file in the same directory as the binary or a parent directory, which will be readed and loaded as environment variables.

 See `.env.example` for a commented `.env` file.